wpswings/wallet-system-for-woocommerce/README.txt

 == Changelog ==

+= 2.0.2 - RELEASED ON 12 June 2021 =

+* Fix: The error coming due to plugin JavaScript file in shop and cart page
+* Fix: Wallet payment gateway error

+= 2.0.1 - RELEASED ON 27 May 2021 =

+* FIX: Minor Bug and Issues Fixes.

 = 2.0.0 - RELEASED ON 20 May 2021 =

 * New: Customers can pay using their wallet as a discount if the wallet amount is less than the actual order amount,
 * New: Customers can transfer wallet amount to another user.
-* New: Merchants can set email notifications to users on their wallet updation(credit/debit)
+* New: Merchants can set email notifications to users on their wallet update (credit/debit)
-* New: Merchant can add/subtract a certain amount on all user at one click(Bulk operations)
+* New: Merchant can add/subtract a certain amount on all user at one click (Bulk operations)
-* New: Merchant can update wallet of all users at once using CSV file(wallet import)
+* New: Merchant can update wallet of all users at once using CSV file (wallet import)
 * New: Merchant can allow refund of orders to the wallet.
 * New: Customers can file a request to withdraw the amount from their wallets and transfer it into their bank accounts or other payment apps.
 * New: Have REST API to access and manage wallets